 A decision about transferring funds from a 401(k) towards an Individual Retirement Account (IRA) is often driven by many factors, including changes in employment status, the desire to have more choices in investing, or more management over retirement funds.
-Whatever your motivation, understanding what tax implications are vital so that you don’t find any unpleasant surprises in the form of additional taxes or penalties.
+Whatever your motivation, understanding what tax implications are vital so that you don’t get any unpleasant surprises in the form of additional taxes or penalties.
 This thorough article will delve into whether you are required to pay tax on the transfer of an account from your 401(k) to an IRA and provide guidance on how you can navigate this process with a minimum of tax implications.

 Understanding 401(k) and IRA Basics

 Understand each account type before addressing the tax consequences of moving cash between these two retirement accounts.

 401(k)s let workers save and invest tax-free.
 Profit sharing or matching may help boost employees’ 401(k)s until retirement.